Annual Statement for Infection Prevention and Control (IPC)

 Staff Training

-Infection Prevention and Control training is assigned to 140 staff.
+Infection Prevention and Control training is assigned to 133 staff.
 There are different levels of training depending on staff roles and responsibilities.

-- Tier 1 – awareness training for all staff.
+• Tier 1 – awareness training for all staff.
 This tier outlines the principles of IPC Practice.
-It applies to everyone working within health and social care regardless of their role, seniority, grade, and whether or not they interact with patients.
+It applies to everyone working within health and social care, regardless of their role, seniority, grade, and whether or not they interact with patients.

-- Tier 2 – for all clinical staff.
-Will include (but not be limited to) staff such as: Nurses, Doctors, Allied Healthcare Professionals, Healthcare Assistants, Technicians, Cleaning staff, Estates and Facilities staff admin and reception.
+• Tier 2 – for all clinical staff.
+Will include (but not be limited to) staff such as: Nurses, Doctors, Allied Healthcare Professionals, Healthcare Assistants, Technicians, Cleaning staff, Estates and Facilities staff, admin and reception.

-- Tier 3 – for senior managers and Infection Control Lead.
-This tier is applicable to those who for example are managers of a particular area of care and who have responsibility for ensuring safe practice.
-This Tier is not for IPC practitioners themselves, although people working at Tier 3 would be expected to work with and report to such practitioners to ensure good IPC practice in the local area/environment.
+• Tier 3 – for senior managers and Infection Control Lead.
+This tier is applicable to those who, for example, are managers of a particular area of care and who have responsibility for ensuring safe practice.
+This Tier is not for IPC practitioners themselves, although people working at Tier 3 would be expected to work with and report to such practitioners to ensure good IPC practice in the local area / environment.

 Current level of overall compliance is 87%